 for most people.

-It supports overall wellness: Regular walking can help with weight management, which
+It supports overall wellness: Regular walking can help with weight management, which reduces stress on joints.

 For many people, walking is the perfect first step toward a more active lifestyle.